exercism/configlet/README.md

 In this case, the track has chosen to implement two of the three available tests.
 If a track uses a _test generator_ to generate an exercise's test suite, it _must_ use the contents of the `tests.toml` file to determine which tests to include in the generated test suite.

 The `configlet sync` command allows tracks to keep `tests.toml` files up to date.
 The command will compare the tests specified in the `tests.toml` files against the tests that are defined in the exercise's canonical data.
 It then interactively gives the maintainer the option to include or exclude test cases that are currently missing, updating the `tests.toml` file accordingly.

+It includes a `sync` command to help Exercism tracks keep their exercise-specific `tests.toml` files in sync with the latest canonical data in the [problem-specifications repo](https://github.com/exercism/problem-specifications).

+Running the `sync` command will prompt the user to choose whether to include or exclude missing tests.
+It will update the `tests.toml` file accordingly.
+If you only want a quick check, you can use the `--check` option.

 ## Use in your track